Part 2 in a series of tutorials on value investing: Putting theory into practice. How we might begin to value an old time general store.

 In somewhat simplistic terms, the lower the p:e ratio, the higher the return you should expect to get on your investment.
 With some modifications to adjust for the expected future growth of the business, my investment approach over the past 20+ years has simply been to search out the companies with the lowest p:e ratios.

 Of course, there’s a lot more that goes in to it than that.
 You need to look at a company’s financial health.
 Are they loaded down with debt or do they have a big wad of cash stashed away in their bank account?
 Are the earnings you’re basing your p:e calculation on accurate?
 Have they been distorted by one-off events like a big legal settlement or the sale of a business division?
 Does the company operate in a highly cyclical industry and if so, do current earnings represent the top of the cycle or the bottom?
-Is the company dependent on a single, large customer for the bulk of its business?
+Is the company dependent on a single, large customer for the bulk of its business or does it have a broad customer base?
 Does it have a strong track record of growth or have earnings been spotty and unreliable?
 All these considerations and more enter into the equation.

 Cheap For A Reason